utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 All of your collections, environments, and history are copied from the Scratch Pad to the workspace you selected.
 (Open tabs aren't migrated.)

-## Exporting data from the Scratch Pad

-When you sign in to Postman, your data remains on the Scratch Pad and isn't automatically migrated to your workspace.
-You can [migrate all of your Scratch Pad data to a workspace](#migrating-scratch-pad-data-to-a-workspace). <!-- first sentence may be inaccurate now -->

-If you don't want to migrate all of your Scratch Pad data, you can export individual collections and environments from the Scratch Pad as JSON.
-You can then import the data in to a workspace. <!-- is this still true? -->
+### Exporting individual collections and environments from the Scratch Pad

-For more information on exporting a single collection or an environment, see [Exporting Postman data](/docs/getting-started/importing-and-exporting/exporting-data/).

-> You can export individual collections and environments from the Scratch Pad.
-You can't make bulk data exports of all collections and environments at once. <!-- is this still true? -->
+You can also export individual collections and environments from the Scratch Pad to a local file.
+You can't make bulk data exports of all collections and environments at once.
+For more information on exporting a single collection or an environment in Postman, see [Exporting Postman data](/docs/getting-started/importing-and-exporting/exporting-data/).

+If you no longer have Scratch Pad access, you will be prompted to export all data to a local file, which you can then import into a workspace.

+### Importing exported Scratch Pad data

 To import the exported Scratch Pad data into your workspace, do the following: